oneapi-community/awesome-oneapi/README.md

 * [stable_diffusion_arc](https://github.com/rahulunair/stable_diffusion_arc) - The project guide provides instructions on how to set up and run the stable diffusion inference model on Intel Arc GPUs.
 * [stable-diffusion-webui-arc-directml](https://github.com/Aloereed/stable-diffusion-webui-arc-directml) - The project involves a web UI for stable diffusion on Intel ARC with DirectML.
 * [stable_diffusion.openvino](https://github.com/bes-dev/stable_diffusion.openvino) - This GitHub project provides an implementation of text-to-image generation using stable diffusion on Intel CPU or GPU.
 It requires Python 3.9.0 and is compatible with OpenVINO.
+* [visionicpp](https://github.com/codeplaysoftware/visioncpp) - A machine vision library written in SYCL and C++ that shows performance-portable implementation of graph algorithms
 * [yolov5_export_cpu](https://github.com/SamSamhuns/yolov5_export_cpu) - The project provides documentation on exporting YOLOv5 models for fast CPU inference using Intel's OpenVINO framework

 ### AI - Data Science